Ali-work-app/PIN-GENERATOR-/README.md

 enter long the password from 1 to 77

-and enjoy got the tool 😊😊
+and enjoy in the tool 😊😊